Robert Wilkie

-Robert Leon Wilkie Jr. (born August 2, 1962) is an American lawyer and government official who served as the United States Secretary of Veterans Affairs from 2018 to 2021, during the Trump administration.
-He was previously Under Secretary of Defense for Personnel and Readiness during the Trump administration, from November 2017 to July 2018.
-A Naval intelligence in the Reserve, he was Assistant Secretary of Defense for Legislative Affairs in the administration of President George W. Bush.
+Robert Leon Wilkie Jr. (born August 2, 1962) is an American lawyer and government official who served as the 10th United States secretary of veterans affairs from 2018 to 2021, during the first Trump administration.
+He was previously Under Secretary of Defense for Personnel and Readiness from November 2017 to July 2018.
+A Naval intelligence officer in the Reserve, he was Assistant Secretary of Defense for Legislative Affairs in the administration of President George W. Bush.

 Early life and education

-Wilkie was born in Frankfurt, West Germany, and attended Salisbury Cathedral School in England, and Reid Ross High School in Fayetteville, North Carolina.
+Wilkie was born in Frankfurt, West Germany, and attended Salisbury Cathedral School in England and Reid Ross High School in Fayetteville, North Carolina.
 The son of a career Army artillery officer, he grew up in Fort Bragg, North Carolina.

 Wilkie received his B.A. degree from Wake Forest University in North Carolina.
-He received a J.D. degree from Loyola University School of Law in New Orleans in 1988 and an LL.M. degree in International and Comparative Law from Georgetown University Law Center in Washington, D.C.
+He received a J.D. degree from Loyola University School of Law in New Orleans in 1988 and an LL.M. degree in international and comparative law from Georgetown University Law Center in Washington, D.C.

 Wilkie served in the United States Navy Reserve; he is currently in the United States Air Force Reserve, where he holds the rank of Colonel.